Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Squiggly strip quilts and figure eight bubbles

 \section{Squiggly strip quilts and figure eight bubbles}

-The purpose of this section is to establish a general setup for squiggly strip shrinking in quilted surfaces and introduce the new bubbling phenomena with their basic properties.
+The purpose of this section is to introduce the new bubbling phenomena with their basic properties.
 Besides sphere and disk bubbling, two novel sorts of bubbles may appear: figure eight bubbles and squashed eight bubbles, both of which are introduced in Definition~\ref{def:8}.
 In Lemma~\ref{lem:hbar}, we show that the energy of the figure eight and squashed eight bubbles is bounded below, which will be a key ingredient in our proof of the Gromov Compactness Theorem~\ref{thm:rescale}.
-The proof of Lemma~\ref{lem:hbar} relies on a \(\cC^\infty\)-compactness statement for squiggly strip shrinking from \cite{b:singularity}, which we restate in Theorem~\ref{thm:nonfoldedstripshrink}.
+The proof of Lemma~\ref{lem:hbar} -- which we defer to Appendix~\ref{sec:squiggly} -- relies on a \(\cC^\infty\)-compactness statement for squiggly strip shrinking from \cite{b:singularity}, quoted as Theorem~\ref{thm:nonfoldedstripshrink}.

 In this section and the next we will be working with symplectic manifolds and with pseudoholomorphic curves with seam conditions defined by compact Lagrangian correspondences

 When the following intersection in \(M_0^- \times M_1 \times M_1^- \times M_2\) is transverse, we follow \cite{quiltfloer} and say that \(L_{01}\) and \(L_{12}\) have {\bf immersed composition}: